docsforadobe/illustrator-scripting-guide/docs/jsobjref/PageItem.md

 **Description**

-The object’s visible bounds, including stroke width of any objects in the illustration.
+The object's visible bounds, including stroke width of any objects in the illustration.

 **Type**